 Mediation and Conciliation

 ‘Exceptional in fulfilling the role of mediator,’ Rosemary Jackson is ‘very insightful, automatically commands respect, and is very committed to making effective use of the time parties devote to mediation in order to get a settlement’ (Legal 500).
 Rosemary has been an accredited mediator since 2001 and has built up a first class reputation as the ‘ideal facilitator’, a personable and user-friendly mediator of domestic and international commercial disputes of all types.
 She draws praise for her ‘gravitas’ and ‘shuttle diplomacy in difficult circumstances (Chambers & Partners 2017).
-She is featured as a Leading Silk for construction mediations by Legal 500, 2014 and listed in Band 2 (Mediation) by Chambers and Partners UK and UK Bar Guides 2015, having been ranked as a mediator since 2010.
-Rosemary is consistently listed as one of the world’s leading Commercial Mediators in the International Who’s Who Legal: Commercial Mediators 2015.
-She is also listed as a leading Barrister (mediation) in Who’s Who Legal: UK Bar 2015.
+She is featured as a Leading Silk for construction mediations by Legal 500, 2017 and listed in Band 1 (Mediation) by Chambers and Partners UK and UK Bar Guides 2018, having been ranked as a mediator since 2010.
+Rosemary is recognised in the Legal 500 Hall of Fame for mediators.
+She is consistently listed as one of the world’s leading construction mediators in Who’s Who Legal: Construction, and as a Global Elite Thought Leader in Who’s Who Legal: Mediation 2018.

 Her background in construction litigation, combined with good preparation, enables her to identify the issues incisively.
 This enables her to reality-test the parties’ cases and assist them in evaluating their strengths and weaknesses.
 Rosemary’s approach is adaptable, and she is able to deploy a blend of facilitation and evaluation to suit the particular mediation.
 Where invited (and if appropriate) she is willing to assist the parties by making evaluations, recommendations or post-mediation assessments.